Keep The Mood Merry & Encourage Responsible Drinking

 - Always be polite and sincere

-For more information on responsible drinking visit www.drinkiq.com
+For more information and responsible drinking tips visit www.drinkiq.com

 Join in the conversation and tweet us at @diageobarac, share your photos on Instagram @diageobarac or post on our Facebook page.
 We would love to see your creations!